hwangjc/HayBoxFGC/README.md

 ## Melee

-The layout for Melee mode can be seen below.
-To access Melee mode when you're in any other mode, hold:
+Layout for Melee mode

+To switch to Melee mode when you're in any other mode, hold:
 - Mod X + Start + L
 The recommended cable for playing Melee on a GameCube or Wii is the USB-C to GameCube cable.
+The recommended cable for playing Melee netplay is the USB-C to USB-A.

 ### Dolphin/Slippi Setup